yakimovim/vscode-check-npm-updates/README.md

 ## Features

-The extension is activated every time you open workspace folder containing `package.json` file.
+The extension is activated every time you open new workspace.
+It looks for `package.json` files in all subfolders of the folders of workspaces.
+But `node_modules` folders are excluded from the search.
 Also you can run it at any moment using keyboard shortcut.

 ## Keyboard Shortcuts